 Precision in content ideation lies at the heart of successful B2B content marketing execution.
-Well researched ideas that undergo careful vetting and approval before entering the production pipeline ensure that the final output is both effective and efficient.
-Effective at meeting content marketing objectives in relation to target audience and efficient in doing so within constraints of time, resource and budget.
-The alternative to using formal ideation methods is to rely on the brilliance of individual writers but that approach is simply not scalable notwithstanding their domain expertise and creative flare.
-That is content writing not marketing!
+Well researched ideas that undergo careful vetting and approval before entering the production pipeline ensure that the final output is both practical and efficient.
+Effective at meeting content marketing objectives in relation to the target audience and useful in doing so within constraints of time, resource, and budget.
+The alternative to using formal ideation methods is to rely on the brilliance of individual writers, but that approach is not scalable notwithstanding their domain expertise and creative flair.
+That is content writing, not marketing!

 The Four building blocks of Content Ideation

 Content Marketing is all about Strategy.
-And any strategy, the world over, just needs to address a few simple questions around What, Why, Who, How, Where and When in order for it to be successful.
-Let me articulate how this dead simple concept can be used to inspire a robust framework for generating content ideas.
+And any strategy, the world over, needs to address a few simple questions around What, Why, Who, How, Where, and When for it to be successful.
+Let me articulate how this dead-simple concept can be used to inspire a robust framework for generating content ideas.

 |What (The list of offerings that the company sells)||1.
 Big Data Engineering services